Josh Brewster – Chair

-Terry Williams – Education Chair
+Terry Williams – Vice Chair

 Terence (Terry) Williams, Chief Inspector, Canlin Energy.
 More than 15 years experience in the Oil and Gas industry in Western Canada.
 Mechanical Engineering background with experience in Operations, Design, Construction, and Integrity Assessment / Asset Management.
 He has provided inspection and Chief Inspector services for a large variety of Owner User companies in various jurisdictions throughout North America in both a contracted and on-staff capacity.
 Terry has been involved with IPEIA directly – sub-committee level years 4 (1 long ago with RAE, 3 consecutive with the program sub-committee), steering committee – years 2.